Jaime Roldós Aguilera: New inquiries, revelations and theories

+In this line, in 2015, Defense Minister Fernando Cordero declared that the plane was acquired without black boxes and that the acquisition documents were incinerated by the National Defense Council in 2003, which precluded further knowledge about the flight's final moments.
+Still, Cordero announced he would be seeking information on those responsible for the documents’ destruction, as there was, in his view, “an intention that the truth about the existence of these documents not be known.”
+He also added that “there are documents that we will never find, but that can’t be a motivation to dilate (slow) processes.”

+Victor Granda, who headed the 1990-1992 parliamentary inquiry claimed the incinerated documents were the ones related to the acquisition of the ill-fated presidential plane but added that the final report of his investigation contained copies of said documentation and that they were supposed to be stored in the legislative archives.

+He further challenged that many of the supposedly new documentation that was reportedly presented by Cordero about the case, such as the National Security Council documents were, according to Granda, already covered in detail by his 1990s inquiry, which was later published as a book in 2006.
+Thus, he challenged that the Ministry of Defence was not providing anything new, but documents that have already been analyzed, leading him to “doubt that this issue is used as a fundamentally political element.”

 Legacy

 Despite a downturn in his popularity during the last months of his administration, due to the post-war economic measures, Roldos’ death immortalized the last words of his famous speech delivered on the day of his death; at Atahualpa Stadium in front of a crowd of thousands, in which he called for national unity just before departing in his fatidic last journey to Loja, where he was meant to attend another ceremony for the fallen soldiers during the war with Peru:

-"We have worked 21 months under a constitutional government when in countries like ours, having a democratic stability means conquering it daily".

-"Ecuadorians, we were honest.
-We continue to be honest in each and all of our actions.
-Actions, not words, will prove our intentions.
-It’s the time of work and solidarity, not the time for strikes, threats or rumors.
-Let’s prove we love our country by complying our duties.
-Our great passion is and should always be Ecuador.
-Our great passion; listen to me, is and should be Ecuador".

-"We don’t want this Ecuador to be enmeshed in the insignificant but in the most important, in the untiring, building up a destiny of nobility; a heroic Ecuador that won in Pichincha, an Ecuador with brave people, brave fighters from Paquisha, Machinaza and Mayaicu who died in action in the trenches.
-A heroic Ecuador of the Cóndor Mountain Range.
-An eternal and united Ecuador in the defense of its territory.
-A democratic Ecuador capable of teaching humanism, work and liberty.
-This Amazonian Ecuador, forever and always.
-Long live the Fatherland!."

 After Roldós's death, his children left the country and the National Congress named Roldós's brother, León Roldós, as Vice President of Ecuador for the remainder of what would have been Jaime Roldós's term.
 León Roldós was later a candidate for president in 1992, 2002, and 2006.
 Jaime Roldós's daughter, Martha Roldós Bucaram, was a presidential candidate in the 2009 elections.
 Jaime Roldós's son, Santiago Roldós Bucaram, is a journalist and playwright.
 Jaime Roldós's brother-in-law, Abdalá Bucaram, founded the populist Ecuadorian Roldosist Party and was elected president of Ecuador.
 He governed from August 1996 to February 1997, when he was removed by the National Congress on the grounds of "mental incapacity".
 Martha Roldós has said that the Ecuadorian Roldosist Party has corrupted her father's ideals.

 Jaime Roldós's most important legacy was his support for human rights.
 The Roldós Doctrine holds that the international community's concern for a country's internal human rights situation is not a violation of the country's sovereignty.